 Polyurea has acted as a long-term solution that is used in the coating of narrowboats.
 Traditionally, bitumen was used but in recent times, polyurea has proven to be more durable.
 The preferences have changed because a normal coating of bitumen requires to be changed after 3 years, on the other hand just one layer of Polyurea lasts for about 25-30 years.

 The range of processes that are used to harden rubbers is referred to as Vulcanization.
 The term originates from an old practice which was exclusively used for treating natural rubber with sulfur.
 This practice is still widely used and has also expanded to harden other synthetic types of rubbers through different methods.

 Two examples of this are the creation of Chloroprene rubber (neoprene) that is made by using metal oxides and Silicone rubber through the process of room temperature vulcanizing.
 The words ‘vulcanization’ and ‘curing’ are sometimes exchanged because Vulcanizing implies the method of curing elastomers.
 This material has high rigidity and durability because of the formation of cross-links that lie amidst the sections of a polymer chain.

 Rubbers and latex had always been a part of Mesoamerican communities, they were used in the making of waterproof containers and balls.
-Their natural state was rather unstable for the most part and it softened or hardened in various conditions.
+Their natural state was rather unstable for the most part and they softened or hardened in various conditions.